 He was born on 17th of June 1992 in Choisy-le-Roi, the southeastern suburb of Paris, and as many professional racers Hugo made first steps in racing driving a karting.
 He has started to compete in 2006 when he won 4th place in ICA Junior South Garda Cup.
 In 2007, Valente took 11th position in the French National Championship, but also competed at the international level, finishing 21st in CIK-FIA European Championship.

-WTCC driver Hugo Valente
+WTCC pilot Hugo Valente

 Hugo Valente had not so promising start of the racing career

 In the campaign of 2008, Valente debuted in Formula Euroseries driving for Auto Sport Academy and scored one win to finish 8th overall.
 In the following year, he returned to karting for the Cup of Monaco and took the 5th position, but his main duty was racing in the Formula Renault 2.0 with SG Formula team.
 Unfortunately, the results weren’t notable.
 The sam had happened in 2010, this time driving for Tech 1 Racing.

 Hugo Valente was unable to find full-time engagement for 2011, so he appeared only in selected karting races but the results still were discouraging.
 Luckily, in 2012 Valente got a chance to test himself in the French SEAT Leon Supercup and almost won the title.
 Before the final round at Circuit Paul Ricard, he was the championship leader but lost the battle against Jimmy Antunes.

 The same year Hugo debuted in the World Touring Cars Championship, driving for Sunred Engineering in the penultimate round in China.
 He took 16th place in the opening race while in the main race he finished at 18th position.

 First WTCC points won in Campos Racing's SEAT